h2oai/h2oai-flood-prediction/deployment/nvidia-launchable/LAUNCHABLE.md

-# 🌊 Building AI-Powered Flood Prediction System
+# 🌊 Building AI-Powered Flood Intelligence System

 Welcome!
-This guide will help you build and deploy an **AI-powered flood prediction and disaster response system** using NVIDIA NIM and h2oGPTe.
+This guide will help you build and deploy an **AI-powered flood intelligence and disaster response system** using NVIDIA NIM and h2oGPTe.

 ## What You'll Build